 Call of Duty: Black Ops 4 weapons are among the best in the FPS genre.
 Treyarch have made heaps of changes to the Call of Duty: Black Ops 4 weapons, adding new attachments that are tailor-made for each gun, predictable recoil, and accurate tracers.
 It’s the most substantial overhaul to weapons in the series’ illustrious history.

 There are five primary weapon categories and three secondary weapon categories in the game, and every gun in Call of Duty: Black Ops can be equipped, regardless of which Specialist you pick.
 We’ve been hands on with the core multiplayer mode of Black Ops 4 to bring you the statistics and names of every weapon that was in the game at preview stage as well as what situations they work best in.

-We expect there to be additional weapons in Blackout and zombies, such as returning classics and special Mystery Box weapons, but no details have been revealed so far.
+There are additional boomsticks for your arsenal in Blackout and zombies, such as returning classics and special Mystery Box weapons – check out our Black Ops 4 Blackout weapons and Black Ops 4 zombies guides for that.
 Anyway, enough with the flim-flamming, here are all the Call of Duty: Black Ops 4 weapons.

 Great from medium to long-range, assault rifles generally boast solid recoil and can accommodate a wide range of attachments.

 If you can control your recoil, this fast-firing AR will decimate your target.
 The Echo Fire Operator Mod makes the vertical recoil even harder to manage and generally isn’t worth equipping.